fedora-modularity/dependency-report/modules/freeipa/README.md

 An initial [modulemd file](freeipa.yaml) has been generated.
 It is experimental and probably unusable at this point.
 ## Dependencies
+These are modules identified as dependencies.
 ### Runtime
+This list might not be complete.
+There might be other packages in the *Binary RPM packages (all arches combined)* section that needs to be split to different modules.
 * [platform](../platform)
 * [389-ds](../389-ds)
 * [java](../java)